 Total Drawing will help you develop core skills that have a wide range of creative applications.
-The course offers a thorough introduction to a variety of drawing materials including charcoal, Conte crayons, ink and graphite sticks.
+Whether you are a beginner or has done some drawing before, you will explore a variety of drawing materials and approaches.

 One half of the course will be spent working through short, simple exercises that introduce new ways of looking at individual objects, the still life and the model.
 To strengthen the abstract qualities in your work and help overcome literal-mindedness, time will be given to analysing form in space, studying light and shade and considering composition and pictorial design.